DanMarkov/Etch-A-Sketch/README.md

 ### Etch-a-Sketch Project

-In this project I develop a Etch-a-Sketch game.
+In this project I develop an Etch-a-Sketch game.